Notes

 While humans are dependent on many interlinked elements of the biosphere, I think the Shapley value of humanity’s contribution to the most flourishing future dwarfs other species.
 Also, I feel a sense of fragility; not only are humans important and cherished, but there’s no guarantee that a successor would rise in our place if we fell to infighting/accident.
 Some existential catastrophes don’t leave much left to evolve, such as AI paperclipper, supernova, or gray goo scenarios.

 In summary, I love humans not just because I am one, but because I think we might be the (local) universe’s best chance at bootstrapping a more beautiful, flourishing, and cosmopolitan future for a myriad of life.
 This may include beings unrecognizable to us or future children who regard us as moral monsters; so it goes!
 But I don’t think the good future occurs by default; it will require deep striving, contemplation, and embodying virtue throughout the journey.
-Eudymonia will not be built on trampled values.
+Eudaimonia will not be built on trampled values.

 AI Safety Philosophy Facebook